sirin-koca/Automaton/README.md

 # Automaton | Automata

 ## Finite Automaton (Finite State Machine)
-Finite automata are formal (or abstract) machines for recognizing patterns.
-These machines are used extensively in compilers and text editors, which must recognize patterns in the input.
+_Wikipedia: Finite automata are formal (or abstract) machines for recognizing patterns.
+These machines are used extensively in compilers and text editors, which must recognize patterns in the input._

+Emerging artificial intelligence technologies including computer vision and personal identification algorithms raise questions about the ethics, legality, and potential for bias around their use in the public sphere.
+But, there are some great examples of how machines can contribute and make a positive impact in our lives as well.

-### Pattern recognition and generation is ubiquitous in computing:
+#### Pattern recognition and generation is ubiquitous in computing:

 <table>
 <tr>